williampalacek/williampalacek/README.md

-### 👋 Hi, I’m William Palacek
+# Hi there, I'm Will Palacek 👋

-I'm High school student located Ottawa.
-I'm interested in computer science, engineering and robotics.
+## 👨‍💻 About Me

-**🎧 Discord:** Willp#8189
+I'm a Computer Engineering student at Queen's University in Kingston.

 **📨 Email:** William.palacek@gmail.com